2021–22 First Professional Football League (Bulgaria): Teams

 Fourteen teams competed in the league – the top eleven teams from the previous season, the top two teams from the Second League, and the winner of the promotion/relegation play-off between the third-placed team from the 2020–21 Second League and the 12th placed team from the 2020–21 First League.

 The first team to earn promotion was Pirin Blagoevgrad, who were promoted after winning 2–0 against Litex Lovech on 23 April 2021.
 Pirin returned to the top tier after a 3-year absence, having last competed in the highest level during the 2017–18 season.
 The second team to earn promotion was Lokomotiv Sofia, who were promoted after winning 4–1 against Septemvri Simitli on 13 May 2021.
 Lokomotiv returned to the top tier after a 6-year absence, having last competed in the highest level during the 2014–15 season.

 Botev Vratsa won the promotion/relegation play-off 1–0 against Septemvri Sofia on 28 May 2021, thus remaining in the First League.

-Stadiums and locations
+Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and managers may hold more than one non-FIFA nationality.

 Note: Individual clubs may wear jerseys with advertising.
 However, only one sponsorship is permitted per jersey for official tournaments organised by UEFA in addition to that of the kit manufacturer (exceptions are made for non-profit organisations).

 Clubs in the domestic league can have more than one sponsorship per jersey which can feature on the front of the shirt, incorporated with the main sponsor or in place of it; or on the back, either below the squad number or on the collar area.
 Shorts also have space available for advertisement.